limjiajing123/portfolio_instance_only/README.md

 ### Why mocked LLM tests in CI?

 LLM calls are non-deterministic and rate-limited — they make unreliable CI tests.
 Unit tests mock the LLM to test whether the backend *handles* a successful response correctly.
 MCP integration tests verify tool correctness without any LLM involvement.
 Only deterministic tests run in CI.

+The RAG tool degrades gracefully in CI: without Cohere/Pinecone keys, `search_portfolio_semantic` returns a fallback message and the other tools are unaffected, so tests pass without exposing secrets to CI.

 ---